yuegao04/docs/docs/overview.md

 # Overview

-Walrus is an application management software that helps users achieve application configuration management, infrastructure orchestration, environment management and cost management (FinOps), providing momentum for platform engineering.
+Walrus is an application management software that helps users achieve application management, infrastructure orchestration, environment management and cost management (FinOps), providing momentum for platform engineering.

 Walrus's application management has the following features: